tal33/MFRC522-trigger/README.md

   * first (tag): the unique id of that tag
   * second (template): id that defines what should be performed when this tag is detected or removed
     * the value corresponds to a tag-template name in config.json
-  * third (code): in the tag-template the string "<CODE>" will be replaced by this value to customize the action of that template.
+  * third (param1): in the tag-template the string "<param1>" will be replaced by this value to customize the action of that template.
 For example specify the name of the playlist to play

 ## JSON schema